 IP ACL types

-Two types of IP ACL can be configured in Packet Tracer 6.0 :
+Two types of IP ACL can be configured in Cisco Packet Tracer 7.2 :

 - Standard ACLs : This is the oldest ACL type which can be configured on Cisco routers.
 Traffic is filtered based on the source IP address of IP packets.
 The access-list number can be any number from 1 to 99.
-This ACL is quite deprecated.
+This kind of ACL has to be placed near the destination to avoid blocking legitimate trafic from the source.

 access-list 1 permit 10.2.25.0 0.0.0.255